 - Candidates are responsible for ensuring that all the necessary aspects of the candidacy are met. - ii.
 It is advised that all candidates develop an action plan that sets out how he/she is going to acquire the necessary core competencies and accomplish the necessary deliverables in the candidacy period. - iii.
 The purpose of the candidacy is to augment what has been learnt at a higher education institution and gain working experience in aspects that cannot be gained in any other way i.e. filling the gap between the graduation and registration outcomes.
 This is clearly set out in the core competency tables applicable to each profession. - iv.
-Candidates are to have a mentor as defined above. - v.
 Candidates may, if the need arises have more than one mentor.
-The Registrar's office is to be informed of such together with a substantiation for such.
-It should be noted that each mentor will, however have to meet the requirements of a mentor. - vi.
-The candidate is to inform SACLAP in writing should the mentor change at any time during candidacy. - vii.
-The candidacy period is a minimum of twenty four (24) months, starting on the date that the individual was registered as a candidate on the SACLAP register. - viii.
-The candidacy period must be continuous for the prescribed term, if there is a break in the candidacy of more than six months, the candidate has to reapply and start the candidacy again, unless otherwise motivated and agreed to by the Registration Committee. - ix.
-Candidates, which are employed on a contract/ part time basis, will have to indicate in their logbooks that they comply with the prerequisite work experience, equal to that of a full time employed candidate. - x.
-If the candidate chooses to take a gap year in terms of his/her studies and register with SACLAP or enroll for further studies during the candidacy phase, only six (6) months (unless otherwise motivated by the mentor) will be credited (provided all the requirements are met) to this and the individual will be required to inform SACLAP as such as this may have an impact on the registration category of the individual.
-The credit will only be granted if all requirements and deliverables have been completed and submitted to SACLAP prior to commencement of the further studies. - xi.
-SACLAP has a guide for Mentors and Candidates which can be found on the download page of the website under the Registration tab. - xii.
+The Registrar's office is to be informed of such and an explanation is to be included.
+It should be noted that each mentor will, however have to meet the requirements of a mentor.
+The candidate is also to clarify which mentor is responsible for which aspects of the Core Competency Table. - v.
+The candidate is to inform SACLAP in writing should the mentor change at any time during candidacy. - vi.
+The candidacy period is a minimum of twenty four (24) months or as otherwise advised by the Registration Committee, starting on the date that the individual was registered as a candidate on the SACLAP register. - vii.
+The candidacy period must be continuous for the prescribed term, if there is a break in the candidacy of more than six months, the candidate has to re-apply and start the candidacy again, unless otherwise motivated and agreed to by the Registration Committee. - viii.
+Candidates, employed on a contract/ part time basis, will have to indicate in their logbooks that they comply with the prerequisite work experience, equal to that of a full time employed candidate. - ix.
+If the candidate chooses to take a gap year in terms of his/her studies and register with SACLAP or enroll for further studies during the candidacy phase, only six (6) months (unless otherwise motivated by the mentor) will be credited (provided all the requirements are met) for this and the individual will be required to inform SACLAP as such as this may have an impact on the registration category of the individual.
+The credit will only be granted if all requirements and deliverables have been completed and submitted to SACLAP prior to commencement of the further studies.

+- x.
+SACLAP has a guide for Mentors and Candidates which can be found on the download page of the website under the Registration tab. - xi.
 Mentors are to submit the confidential candidate report timeously to eliminate and potential delays.
-It is the candidate's responsibility to ensure that such is submitted. - xiii.
-All the deliverables of candidacy, as set out are to be met by the candidate in order to be eligible to be evaluated to gain professional registration. - xiv.
-Candidates are to apply to SACLAP in writing to proceed with the professional registration assessment. - xv.
-The candidates are assessed in line with the weighted Core Competency table. - xvi.
-The reading list serves as a guide to assist the candidate in preparing for the assessment procedure and is not necessarily the only source documents for testing the necessary core competencies.
+It is the candidate's responsibility to ensure that such is submitted. - xii.
+All the deliverables of candidacy, as set out are to be met by the candidate in order to be eligible to be evaluated to gain professional registration. - xiii.
+Candidates are to apply to SACLAP in writing to proceed with the professional registration assessment. - xiv.
+The candidates are assessed in line with the weighted Core Competency table. - xv.
+The reading list serves as a guide to assist the candidate in preparing for the assessment process and is not necessarily the only source document for testing the necessary core competencies. - xvi.
+Candidates are liable for all fees as and when an invoice has been issued.